 Summer warning: illegal vapes are everywhere

-vaping illegal vapesvaping illegal vapes
+disposable vapes illegal vapesdisposable vapes illegal vapes

 As the school summer holidays got underway University of Bath Professor, Chris Pudney, urged parents and guardians to discuss the serious health risks posed by illegal vapes with their children.
 This came as an investigation he led found that 1 in 6 (16.6%) of 596 vapes confiscated in 38 schools across England contained the synthetic street drug, spice.